jcyannotty/OpenBT/README.md

 The examples from the article "Model Mixing Using Bayesian Additive Regression Tress" are reproduced in the jupyter noteboook BART_BMM_Technometrics.ipynb.
 This notebook can be run locally or in a virtual environment such as google colab.

+# Related Software

+The BART Model Mixing software has been implemented in the [Taweret](https://github.com/TaweretOrg/Taweret/tree/main) Python package in conjunction with the [BAND](https://bandframework.github.io/) collaboration.